How Plastics & Coatings Creates Value

 5. Securing raw material availability

 Having a safe and reliable supply chain is crucial for a seamless Customer to Cash process.
-In 2018, a supplier dashboard that collects and updates relevant information was introduced, enabling rapid screening of factors such as price, lead time, environmental performance indicators, and, if existing, possible connections to indicators of child labor and conflict minerals.
+Read more In 2018, a supplier dashboard that collects and updates relevant information was introduced, enabling rapid screening of factors such as price, lead time, environmental performance indicators, and, if existing, possible connections to indicators of child labor and conflict minerals.

 Availability of raw materials and intermediate products posed a challenge to Plastics & Coatings in 2018.
 Stricter environmental regulations in producing countries, such as China and India, as well as several forces majeures led to supply shortages, impacting Clariant’s ability to ensure supply security to customers.
 In order to increase flexibility, Plastics & Coatings implemented several countermeasures.
 For example, sourcing strategies were expanded to include multiple suppliers for the most important raw materials and de-specification of raw materials was advanced, enabling Plastics & Coatings to use alternative feedstock for some products and reduce dependence on other raw materials.